OFF ROAD VEHICLE/MOTORIZED WATERCRAFT

 - All users must check in daily through USARTRAK to determine if areas are open to recreational use.

-Unfrozen summer conditions: During unfrozen conditions, off-road recreational vehicles over 1500 lbs (road vehicles, dune buggies, Argos, small unit support vehicles etc) must stay on existing roads and trails.
+- Unfrozen summer conditions: During unfrozen conditions, off-road recreational vehicles over 1500 lbs (road vehicles, dune buggies, Argos, small unit support vehicles etc) must stay on maintained roads.
 No restrictions for off-road recreational vehicles under 1500 lbs (all terrain vehicles, dirt bikes, etc.).
 Motorized watercraft must stay within existing open water channels.

 Off –Road Vehicle (ORV) Registration: